SahneeDEV/sahnee-bot/README.md

 * `BotSettings:WarningRoleColor` - The default color for warning roles on a server.
 * `BotSettings:SupportServer` - A link to the support page for the bot.
 * `BotSettings:Changelog` - The path to the changelog file on disk.
 Will be scanned for a new version of bot startup.
+* `BotSettings:ReleaseInformation` - A file that contains information about the release of the bot.
+Will be printed in the `/help` command.
+* `BotSettings:InviteUrl` - The invite URL users should use to invite the bot to their servers.
 * `BotSettings:ErrorWebhookUrl` - A webhook errors will be sent to.
 * `BotSettings:Jobs:CleanupWarningRoles` - The frequency in how often warnings created by the bot that are no longer used will be deleted.